lordtarun2203/InfoSec_CipherVault/README.md

 1. Clone the repository: `git clone https://github.com/lordtarun2203/InfoSec_CipherVault.git`

-2. Navigate to the project directory: `cd ciphervault`
+2. Navigate to the project directory: `cd InfoSec_CipheVvault`

 3. Choose your desired cipher and run the corresponding menu-driven program.